Gaëtan Dussausaye

+Gaëtan Dussausaye (/fr/; born 5 April 1994) is a French politician who has represented the 2nd constituency of Vosges in the National Assembly since 2024.
+He is a member of the National Rally (RN, formerly National Front).

-From 2014 to 2018, he was the President of the National Front's youth wing, Front national de la jeunesse.
-He currently holds various positions within the party.
+From 2014 to 2018, he presided over the National Front's youth wing, the National Youth Front (FNJ).
+In 2021 he was elected to the Regional Council of Île-de-France.

-Following the 2024 European Parliament election in France, he was elected as a Member of the European Parliament.
+In the 2024 European Parliament election in France, he was elected a Member of the European Parliament (MEP), but quickly resigned his seat following his election to the National Assembly.

 Biography

-Gaëtan Dussausaye grew up in Plessis-Pâté, with a mother who worked as a nurse, a father who was marketing director for a large French company, two brothers and one sister.
+Dussausaye was born in the Parisian suburb of Brétigny-sur-Orge.
+He grew up in neighbouring Le Plessis-Pâté, with a mother who worked as a nurse, a father who was marketing director for a large French company, two brothers and one sister.
 His parents were not political and had never voted for the National Front.

 He obtained a baccalauréat littéraire, graded 'Bien', in 2011.
 During his years at school, he ran a metal band, the Bursting Creepy.
 He started to become interested in politics after observing discrimination between the students at school.

-He studied at the University of Paris I Pantheon-Sorbonne, where he obtained a bachelor's degree in philosophy and modern literature.
-After starting a master's degree in philosophy, he abandoned his studies after his accession to the presidency of the FNJ.
+He studied at the University of Paris 1 Panthéon-Sorbonne, where he obtained a bachelor's degree in philosophy and modern literature.
+After starting a master's degree in philosophy, he abandoned his studies following his accession to the presidency of the FNJ.

-National Front
+In the National Front

 After a brief involvement with a group dedicated to the memory of Charles de Gaulle, Dussausaye joined the National Front in 2011.
-His mother encouraged him to campaign in Paris, which was far away from his family's village.
+His mother encouraged him to campaign in Paris, which was far away from his family's hometown.
 He began his political career as an activist during the 2012 presidential campaign of Marine Le Pen.
-He was successively Deputy Head of the FNJ in Paris and Departmental Secretary for Youth in Paris.
+He was successively deputy Head of the FNJ in Paris and departmental secretary for Youth in Paris.

-On October 8, 2014, Marine Le Pen named him President of the Front national de la jeunesse.
-He benefited from the support of Wallerand de Saint-Just, and succeeded Julien Rochedy, who "struggled to come to a consensus."

-At the FN conference in November 2014, he joined the central committee (nominated by Marine Le Pen) and the political office.
-He is a permanent employee of the National Rally's Nanterre branch.
+On 8 October 2014, Le Pen named him FNJ President.
+He benefited from the support of local figure Wallerand de Saint-Just, and succeeded Julien Rochedy, who "struggled to come to a consensus."
+At the FN conference in November 2014, he joined the central committee (nominated by Le Pen) and the political office.
+He was a permanent employee of the National Front's Nanterre branch, where the headquarters were located.

-Since 2018, he has been the National Rally's co-representative for research and communications.
+In 2018, he was appointed the National Rally's co-representative for research and communications.